isabelc/Increase-Upload-Max-Filesize/readme.txt

 That is all.
 No other will rules will be changed.

-**If you want something other than the default limits that are listed above:**
+**If you want to set custom limits:**

 For custom options, go to **Tools -> Upload Max Filesize**.
 From that page, you can choose custom settings and run the plugin again.

 **Note:**

 It will only run once, upon plugin activation, or upon clicking the blue button in `Tools -> Upload Max Filesize`.
-Thus, if you later make any manual changes to decrease your `upload_max_filesize`, the plugin will not increase it again.
+Thus, if you later make any manual changes to decrease your `upload_max_filesize`, the plugin will not automatically increase it again.
 You must either run the plugin again from **Tools -> Upload Max Filesize**, or de-activate and reactivate the plugin, to make it run again.

 **Will This Work For You?**

+This plugin works.
+This means that it writes the rules to your php5.ini and/or to your php.ini.
+If the `.ini` file does not exist, it will create the file and then write the rules on it.
+This is all the plugin does.
+However, some web hosts IGNORE the settins on your php5.ini or php.ini.
+That is out of our control.

+PLEASE NOTE: If you have a web host that ignores PHP ini rules set in these `.ini` files, that is no reason to give this plugin a bad rating.

 This plugin will work with most web hosts that recognize either a `php5.ini` or `php.ini` file.
-It's not going to work with all hosting companies, but it will work with most of them (including BlueHost, DreamHost, HostGator, and GoDaddy).
+It's not going to work with all hosting companies, but it will work with most of them (including BlueHost, DreamHost, and GoDaddy).

 **Support**